paarthamahajan1/french-helper-app/README.md

 The app is fully browser-based and works on desktop and mobile.

 To use it:
-1. Visit the live app: [Live Site Coming Soon](#)
-2. Explore vocabulary, take quizzes, write sentences, and chat with the bot!
+1. Visit the live app: https://frenchhelperpaarthmahajan.netlify.app .
+Explore vocabulary, take quizzes, write sentences, and chat with the bot!
 3. Your progress is saved locally.

 ---